 - Fyle helps automatically detect and prevent expense report fraud.

 - Businesses can effectively enforce reimbursement policies in real-time.

 - Finance teams can stay assured that candidates are compliant.

 - Teams can avoid having awkward interactions with applicants in case of overspending.

 - Fyle ensures submitted expense reports come with all supporting documents for easy expense report approval.

-- A streamlined and well-documented approach ensures lesser back and forths and quicker reimbursements for candidates.
+- A streamlined and well-documented approach ensures lesser back and forth and quicker expense reimbursements for candidates.

-- Candidates can identify the stage of their expense approval to get clarity regarding their reimbursements.
+- Candidates can identify the stage of their expense approval to get clarity regarding their expense reimbursements.